-** Death included in the number of cases

-Cases in Chicago and Bureau, Cass, Champaign, Coles, Cook, DeKalb, DeWitt, DuPage, Fulton, Henry, Kane, Kendall, Lake, Macoupin, Madison, McHenry, Peoria, Rock Island, St. Clair, Tazewell, Vermilion, Wabash, Will, and Winnebago counties.

-Ages - 13-85 years.
+Death included in the number of cases > > Cases in Chicago and Bureau, Cass, Champaign, Coles, Cook, DeKalb, > DeWitt, DuPage, Fulton, Henry, Kane, Kendall, Knox, Lake, Macoupin, > Madison, Marion, McHenry, Peoria, Perry, Rock Island, Sangamon, St. > Clair, Tazewell, Vermilion, Wabash, Whiteside, Will, Winnebago, and > Woodford counties. > > Ages - 13-85 years.
 Median age - 22 years.